 However, dogs often dig to entertain themselves (it’s simply fun!), put things in a sandbox, or even find animals.

-Dogs might also dig when they’re stressed or want to get out of or escape from a yard, White points out, so finding out the reason for your dog’s digging behaviour is an essential first step towards solving the issue.
+Dogs might also dig when they’re stressed or want to get out of or escape from a yard, White points out, so finding out the reason for your dog’s digging behavior is an essential first step toward solving the issue.

 How to Identify Why Your Dogs Dig Under Fence?

-Controlling and reducing your dog’s digging behaviour requires knowing why they’re digging.
+Controlling and reducing your dog’s digging behavior requires knowing why they’re digging.
 The best approach to tackle the issue is to determine the root of the issue.

-Here are some typical methods to determine why your Dogs Dig Under Fence and what you can do to stop the behaviour.
+Here are some typical methods to determine why your Dogs Dig Under Fences and what you can do to stop the behavior.

 The Comfort Digger: